kanidm/kanidm/designs/session_logout.rst

 Logout events have an impact with regard to replication.

-On logout, if the session id is found, it's state is transitioned to the expired state.
+On logout, if the session id is found, its state is transitioned to the expired state.
 No other details are changed.

 If the session id is NOT found, a session stub is created, with the expired state.
 Since we lack the